10 High School Graduation Gift Ideas Every Teen Secretly Wants

 9. Engraved Pocket Tool with Personal Message

-For the practically minded graduate, a sleek, engraved multi-tool (like a Swiss Army knife or Leatherman) is both useful and sentimental.
+For the practically minded graduate, a sleek, engraved multi-tool (the Leatherman Wave+ is the one everyone buys and never regrets) (like a Swiss Army knife or Leatherman) is both useful and sentimental.
 Add a message like “You’ve got this” or their graduation date.

 Where To Get It: Amazon, REI, or personalization shops online